onejeuu/stalcraft-api/docs/source/guides/client.rst

   For production use, the library provides ``DatabaseLookup``, a built-in system that syncs item names to IDs automatically.
   See :doc:`Database Guide <database>` for setup and usage.

-  For testing or custom solutions reference to `official Stalcraft Database <https://github.com/EXBO-Studio/stalcraft-database>`_.
+  For testing or custom solutions reference to `official Stalcraft Database repository <https://github.com/EXBO-Studio/stalcraft-database>`_.

 .. code-block:: python